laetitiaadam/laetitiaadam.github.io/index.md

 header:
   overlay_image: /assets/images/aboutbw.png
   actions:
-    - label: "About."  # Added label to the button
+    - label: "About"  # Added label to the button
       url: "/about/"
 excerpt: >
   Welcome to my portfolio.<br />